LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Dataset

 \section{Dataset}

-This section provides supplementary information on our LLMEval-3 dataset employed in the study, to clarify the academic disciplines and question types covered, and to elaborate methodologies for scaling the questions.
+This section provides supplementary information on our LLMEval-Fair dataset employed in the study, to clarify the academic disciplines and question types covered, and to elaborate methodologies for scaling the questions.